prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ### Step 5: Ground the band expander

 You have some flexibility here.
-The goal is to attach the ring terminal you attached in Step 3 to a bare metal post.
+The goal is to connect the ring terminal you attached in Step 3 to a bare metal post.
 I ended up using this screw:

 ![Picture of the band expander grounded on a screw under the dash.](assets/img/beat-fm-band-expander/box-grounded.jpg)